 There are many other shops that you can explore around.
 And if you get exhausted and hungry there are a few cafes, restaurants, ice cream parlors to satisfy your hunger.

 P.S.
-Lot of shops won’t permit photography, so kindly respect that.
+A lot of shops won’t permit photography, so kindly respect that.

 THINGS TO DO WITH KIDS AT THE KITCHEN KETTLE VILLAGE